-- Students will be informed during the Easter vacation whether they have been nominated to a GSP.
+- Students will be informed during the Easter vacation whether they have been nominated or selected to a GSP.

-- Host institutions will then write to applicants to confirm the outcome of their application.
+- Host institutions will then write to applicants to confirm their place.

 A reference from your University of Oxford tutor or supervisor